-That said, cold calls are getting colder and colder.
-The reason?
-Well for one, your market (whatever it is) is more saturated that it's ever been before, meaning your decision maker's phones are ringing more than they've ever rung.
+That said, cold calls are getting colder and colder because your market (whatever it is) is more saturated that it’s ever been before, meaning your decision maker’s phones are ringing more than they’ve ever rung.

 Frustratingly then, no matter how much you invest in training your salespeople, no matter how much your prospects need what you’re selling, if they received a similar call 20 minutes ago from a competitor, your odds of even speaking to them are slim-to-none.

-And that's why you need to find a new way which doesn't rely on cold calls, but drives more warm leads into the pipeline, too.
+And that’s why you need to find a new way which doesn’t just rely on cold calls, but drives more warm leads into the pipeline, too.

 Why should I?
 Cold calls still generate leads.

 The government recently introduced laws to stop the ridiculous number of nuisance calls being made.
-While I'd never compare your business to the kind of companies making those calls, as time goes on, your prospects will start to associate business cold calls more and more with “nuisance calls” from would-be injury lawyers and PPI solicitors - especially if they've never heard of you.
+While I’d never compare your business to the kind of companies making those calls, this is a symptom of that fact that people are getting more calls than ever and it’s becoming a bit annoying.

-Those new laws are, however, a symptom of a wider problem; as people are becoming more and more sensitive about data and, well, just about everything, cold calls are going to feel more and more invasive.
+Those laws I mentioned are a symptom of a wider problem, too; as people are becoming more and more sensitive about data, cold calls are going to feel more and more invasive.